josephschmitt/zide/README.md

 This project integrates [`zellij`](https://zellij.dev) with a file picker of your choosing and an editor, and so you'll need these installed for any of this to work (if no specific file picker is set, it defaults to [`yazi`](https://yazi-rs.github.io)).

-There are some additional layouts included that use a [`lazygit`](https://github.com/jesseduffield/lazygit) floating pane for easy git integration, so you'll need `lazygit` installed if you plan on using that.
+There are some additional (optional) layouts included that use a [`lazygit`](https://github.com/jesseduffield/lazygit) floating pane for easy git integration, so you'll need `lazygit` installed if you plan on using that.
 Otherwise, the rest is written in plain `bash` so it should work on a wide variety of systems without further dependencies.

 ## Usage